 Buckwheat is not a perennial; in fact, it’s a very fast to bloom annual that’s kaput in just a couple of months.

-But when it come to plants that attracts bees, buckwheat does it — and quickly — with its abundant white flowers.
+But when it come to flowers that attracts bees, buckwheat does it — and quickly — with its abundant white flowers.

 I highly recommend that you add it to your repertoire.
 Read about my success with buckwheat here.